DIY Microwaveable Heat Pack / Hot Pad – stay warm, relax

 How do we make it?

-Step 1: Cut 2 identical pieces of fabric in the size and shape of your choice.
+Step 1: Cut 2 identical pieces of fabric to the size and shape of your choice.
 This is the heat pack bag.
 Mine is rectangular and about 8” x 6” (20cm x 16cm)

 Step 2: Place right sides together of both pieces of the heat pack bag and align the corners.
 Sew around the edges of 3½ of the sides leaving a ½” (1cm) seam allowance.

 Step 3: Snip corners of the heat pack bag off on an angle to de-bulk.
 Be careful not to go too close to the seam.

 Step 4: Turn heat pack bag in the right way making sure corners are well turned out and press.
 Using the same color cotton as your fabric, top-stitch SEWN seams only.

 Step 5: Add a few drops of essential oil to your rice